VBAndCs/VB-Record-Source-Generator/Readme.md

 # What's new in V2.0?
 * Allow to declare a namespace for the records:
-   Add the Namespace statement as the first statement in the file, without `End Statement`.
+   Add the Namespace statement as the first statement in the file, without `End Namespace`.
    Ex: `Namespace MyApp.Test`

 * Allow record to implement Interfaces.